Looking for some fun facts about Texas?

 Floating the river is a peak summer activity.

-Head to a crisp, cool river, grab a beer and an inner tube, and go for a float: if you ask a Texan, this is the perfect way to beat the heat on a Saturday during the summer.
+Head to a crisp, cool river, grab a beer and an inner tube, and go for a float: if you ask a Texan, this is the perfect way to beat the heat on a Saturday during the summer, and an excellent reason to visit Texas!

 The term “maverick” comes from a Texan.